Chocolate Fat Balls made with nuts, seeds, cacao powder, and sweetened with dates! A delicious energy bite that is paleo and vegan.

 Fat balls are just so easy to throw together in 10 minutes, and are awesome at chilling in the refrigerator or freezer for your snacking convenience.

 Fat ball flavors?
 Let’s go crazy.
-Because the chocolate craving is always real, I decided to take a cacao approach to my classic Paleo Fat Balls for a little v.
-3.0 (v.
+Because the chocolate craving is always real, I decided to take a cacao approach to my classic Paleo Fat Balls for a little version 3.0 (v.
 2.0 were those Vanilla Chai Fat Balls).

 The cacao powder adds a nice richness to the balls, with the added health benefit of antioxidants.

-Options for adaptation?
-You can change up the nuts and seeds and/or use pure maple syrup rather than dates for sweetening the fat balls.
+- You can change up the nuts and seeds and/or use pure maple syrup rather than dates for sweetening the fat balls.

-…which brings me to my next point.
-I don’t make my fat balls very sweet, so if you prefer a sweeter snack, you can ramp up the number of dates you add.
+- I don’t make my fat balls very sweet, so if you prefer a sweeter snack, you can ramp up the number of dates you add.

 For your nutty chocolate fix…